jht9629-nyu/IM-Screens-2024-03-ima/weeks/05_proposal.md

 ## Final Project proposal - update

 - status of your final project

+## Homework Week05

+- keep working on your final project
-- update your wiki page
+- update your wiki page weekly with
   - progress | problems| plans | questions

 <!--